gesistsa/oolong/paper/paper.md

 # Validation of automated content analysis

 Validity is a requirement of content analysis [@krippendorff2018content; @neuendorf2016content].
 Validation of automated methods has been called for by many scholars, e.g. @grimmer2013text; @ribeiro2016sentibench; @van2018communication.
+But how to validate these methods?
 The paper by @dimaggio2013exploiting conceptualizes validation of automated methods as three different operations and the three operations supplement each other.
 These three operations are: 1) *statistical* validation --to see if the model results agree with the assumptions of the model.
 Examples of statistical validation are calculation of pointwise mutual information, perplexity or semantic coherence of a topic model; 2) *semantic* validation --to see if the model results are semantically making sense.
 This procedure involves comparing model results with human judgment [@grimmer2011general]; 3) *predictive* validation --to see if the model results can predict external events [@quinn2010analyze].
 For example, one can study whether external events can explain surges in attention to a topic extracted by a topic model.

 This package focuses on semantic validation for three reasons:
 First, there is existing architecture for conducting statistical validation and predictive validation.
 Topic modeling packages such as `text2vec` [@selivanov2020tex2vec], `topicmodels` [@bettina2011topicmodels], and `textmineR` [@jones2019textminer] provide functions to calculate metrics such as perplexity and semantic coherence.
 Packages such as `stminsights` [@schwemmer2018stminsights] and `LDAvis` [@sievert2015ldavis] offer additional qualitative methods for predictive validation.
 As of writing, `tosca` [@koppers2020tosca] is the only package dealing with semantic validation.
 But the text-based interface might pose challenges to human annotators and it can only support topic models from the `lda` package [@change2015lda].